julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [UI] Send Charlie rough blocked out map images based on story progression.
-- [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
+- [BUG] Story bug - the general store outside description should change to say 'door is open' after you put your arm in the hole
 - [STORY] Ending is a bit of an anti-climax - how about the hero dies overpowered by the demon, then has to resurrect himself with one of the items left (mushroom?) and can then kill the demon.
 Or kills the demon as a ghost and then resurrects himself?
+- [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
 - [BUG] Exits are not always clearly readable.
 Should they be in shadowed text or some other effect?
 - [FEATURE] Map - extras
     - Make better masks and a better map!
 Charlie's on the case.